Thermalization of dilute impurities in one dimensional spin chains: Level statistics and fidelity susceptibility

-where $\lbrace \dots \rbrace_+$ stands for the anti-commutator.
-The spectral function is shown in Fig.~\ref{fig:specZimp} for various strengths of the impurity potential $V$.
+Exponential enhancement of the fidelity susceptibility implies an exponential (in $L$) enhancement of spectral weight at low frequency from $O(1)$ to $O(\exp(S(L)))$, accompanied by exponentially slow (in $L$) relaxation~\cite{pandey2020chaos, sels2020dynamical}.
+To confirm that this is the case it is thus instructive to look directly at the spectral function of the impurity, which is shown in Fig.~\ref{fig:specZimp} for various strengths of the impurity potential $V$.
 At intermediate $V$, before a significant fraction of the magnetization has become conserved and the associated amount of spectral weight has been transferred to $\omega=0$, we observe a clear $1/\omega^2$ scaling at low frequencies.
 The latter was recently observed in other systems with slightly broken integrability~\cite{schonle2020eigenstate, leblond2020universality}.
 This scaling is indicative of Lorentzian line broadening.
 In turn, the Lorentzian shape of the spectral functions suggests that the relaxation of $S_\ell^z$ is simply governed by Fermi's golden rule (FGR) (see the last Appendix in Ref.~\cite{leblond2020universality} for a detailed discussion).
 In passing we note that the spectral function of the bulk spin defining the fidelity susceptibility plotted in Fig.~\ref{fig:typicalAGP} shows slower $1/\omega$ subdiffusive scaling behavior.
-It is illustrated in Fig.~\ref{fig:bulkspecapp} in Appendix B and agrees with the results reported by us earlier in Ref.~\cite{sels2020dynamical} for a fully disordered model.
+It is illustrated in Fig.~\ref{fig:bulkspecapp} in Appendix F and agrees with the results reported by us earlier in Ref.~\cite{sels2020dynamical} for a fully disordered model.
 This $1/\omega$ scaling corresponds to a very slow, logarithmic in time, relaxation which is somewhat surprising for the effective model.